this page and its sub pages function as a personal website - a site within a site

 So here we are with incredible access to a glut of digitised information and media, but drowning in quantity, perpetually harassed by nuanced choice, why stick it out listening to something that doesn’t ‘hit the spot’ immediately when a turn of the head will throw you back into the torrent of the next and the newest again, something else MORE exciting or whatever is our motivation in-the-search-for . . . what ?

-This is the nature of the thing and it has its value undoubtedly.
+This is the nature of the thing that has its value undoubtedly and it is truly astonishing how and what we can access and share via this medium.
 However, my reactions now, which are inextricable from my age and phase of life, are to retreat away from such glut and complexity.
 Connections of flesh and blood intimacy drove my passion for improvisational music-making in public for much of my life.
-Connections online are virtual, they symbolise real world connections, yet they still seems indirect and the processes one must endure in order to access such connections/audience are confusingly tangled.
+Connections online are virtual, they symbolise real world connections, yet they still seem indirect and the processes one must endure in order to access such connections/audience are confusingly tangled and demanding of skills and patience that I do not possess.

 . . . .tbc